RICtoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

 Cross the bridge and follow the path around this historic island.
-As you head towards the top of the island, the trails will get more difficult.
+The trails become more difficult as you head towards the top of the island.

 Pro tip: Belle Isle is popular for a reason — but that can make driving and parking difficult.
 If you can, bike or walk to the area.
 You can also take GRTC Route 87 and get off on 2nd Street at Brown’s Island Way or Spring Street.